sirjonasxx/G-BuildTools/README.md

 * Rectangle _-> Move all furniture in a region_
    * You may select _Inverse direction_, to mirror the selection

-By default, "Use stacktile (2x2)" is enabled to copy the exact heights of every furniture.
+By default, "Use stacktile" is enabled to copy the exact heights of every furniture.
 You may also unselect it There are **3 options:**
 * Match height
 * Offset _-> move the selection with an offset_